-Congratulations on your purchase of the PAP M90 NP Semi-Auto Rifle.
+Congratulations on your purchase of the PAP M70 Semi-Auto Rifle.
 With proper care and handling, it will give you long, reliable service.
-The PAP M90 NP is chambered for the 5.56x45mm (.223) cartridge and uses a standard M16 magazine.
-Please note this rifle was designed for use with Standard USGI aluminum magazines.
-If you use composite magazines they may not drop free.
+The PAP M70 is a semi-automatic rifle chambered for the 7.62x39mm cartridge.

 We specifically disclaim any responsibility for damage or injury whatsoever, occurring as a result of the use of faulty, non-standard or remanufactured ammunition, any modifications or changes made to the firearm; improper use or unsafe handling of the firearm.